 Although Medicare and standard health insurance plans generally don’t cover the costs for non-medical senior care services, long-term care insurance plans often do.
 The specifications for using a long-term care plan involve a person’s inability to manage basic activities of daily living, such as eating, bathing, getting dressed, using the bathroom, walking, and transferring from a bed to chair.

-At-Home Care Company’s expert senior helpers in Des Moines and the surrounding communities are here to help you with obtaining any benefits to which you may be entitled.
+At-Home Care Company, a Des Moines dementia care and home care provider for the surrounding communities, is here to help you with obtaining any benefits to which you may be entitled.
 We will work with you to establish a customized plan of care that fits the senior’s unique needs and budget.
 Reach out to us at (515) 292-2650 for a no-cost in-home consultation at your convenience to find out more.